Apparent source width: Related sound impressions

 Several subjective sound impressions are closely related to apparent source width.
 Reverberance refers to the impression that spatially and temporally distributed sounds blend due to reverberation.
 Liveness is the impression that the room contributes more than just repetitions of direct sound.
-A live concert sounds better in a reverberant than in a dead or dry hall.
-In intimate halls instruments sound near and the hall sounds small.
-Listener envelopment is the impression that the listener takes a bath in sound, i.e., that sound comes from all over the place.
+A live concert sounds better in a reverberant hall than in a dead or dry hall.
+In intimate halls, instruments sound close to the listener and the hall sounds small.
+Listener envelopment is the impression that the listener is bathed in sound, i.e., that the sound comes from all directions.
 Spaciousness is a term that summarizes apparent source width and listener envelopment.